 An Introduction to Upopoy, a “Symbolic Space for Ethnic Harmony”

 Dr. Kitahara Jirota mokottunas, Hokkaido University

-[Available until April 15] Lecture recording (with English closed cpations)
+[Available until April 15] Lecture recording in Japanese (with English closed captions)

 Monday, March 29, 5-6 pm PST

 Dr. Megumi Chibana, Kanagawa University

 [Available until April 30] Lecture recording (with English closed captions)